Garash2k/BPSR_ACT_Plugin/readme.md

 - Code quality: ACTLogHandler / UILabelHelper
 - Double checks longs vs ulongs
 - Make sure all unexpected catches are logged
-- Write a readme for BPSR_ProtocolBuffer / Test again that it can't be in the main project

 ## Pubbing
 - Loicence